The Lingua Franca

 For the unprepared Western businessperson, these ethics can be quite unnerving.
 I’ve personally seen many a business deal, and many a friendship, fall apart because of these radically different values.

 The Bottom Line: Don’t expect your Chinese suppliers to have the same set of ethics that you have.
 There are differences across the board in what constitutes ethical behavior when you’re talking about East and West.
-Tread carefully, and set up plenty of checks and balances.
+Tread carefully, and set up plenty of checks and balances until you really know what you are doing.

 Hakka Dreams